mctools/ncrystal-geant4/README.md

 1. Install NCrystal and Geant4.
 Although it is possible to build both projects manually, it should be noted that both are available on conda-forge.
-If not using conda, note that NCrystal is also available on PyPI,, so assuming Geant4 has already been installed in another manner, it might be possible to simply complete the setup by a "pip install NCrystal".
+If not using conda, note that NCrystal is also available on PyPI, so assuming Geant4 has already been installed in another manner, it might be possible to simply complete the setup by a `pip install NCrystal`.
 2. Install ncrystal-geant4.
-This can be done by "pip install ncrystal-geant4", or alternatively by cloning the repository at https://github.com/mctools/ncrystal-geant4 and setting the CMake variable `NCrystalGeant4_DIR` to point at the `src/ncrystal_geant4/cmake`
+This can be done by `pip install ncrystal-geant4`, or alternatively by cloning the repository at https://github.com/mctools/ncrystal-geant4 and setting the CMake variable `NCrystalGeant4_DIR` to point at the `src/ncrystal_geant4/cmake`